 BUFFELGRASS: ENEMY OF THE SONORAN DESERT

 Buffelgrass (Pennisetum ciliare or Cenchrus ciliaris) is a grass native to Africa and the Middle East that is aggressively invading the Sonoran desert.
-In some places, native Sonoran desert is being bulldozed and buffelgrass seeded.
+In some places, native Sonoran desert plants are being bulldozed and buffelgrass seeded.
 Across the region, buffelgrass is spreading rapidly.
-Where it establishes, buffelgrass displaces native vegetation and can form dense, single-species stands.
+Buffelgrass displaces native vegetation and can form dense, single-species stands.
 Where buffelgrass is dense enough, it can carry fire into Sonoran Desert vegetation, which has no natural adaptation to fire.
 Within the next several decades, buffelgrass might displace or disrupt many of the common plant and animal species native to the Sonoran Desert.